What is the Kindergarten Inclusion Cohort?

 - live in the Portland Metro area or Southwest Washington

-- will attend the All Born (In) Cross-Disability Inclusion Conference in May 2016 (date TBA)
+- will attend the All Born (In) Cross-Disability Best Practices Inclusion Conference on April 21, 2018

 - can fully participate in Cohort activities, research, and homework